 Indigenous examples of timber use during these periods include large numbers of oak, birch and ash used in the construction of crannógs (Fig. 2) such as those at Ballinderry, Co.
 Offaly (Hencken, 1942) and Lagore, Co.
 Meath (Hencken, 1950).
 Wood also increased in importance for use in the manufacture of wooden vessels during this time, particularly as Early Historic society was largely aceramic (i.e. did not make pottery).
-A particularly fine example of a stave-built yew bucket and fragments of a lathe-turned willow bowl were recovered from the Early Historic crannóg at Ballinderry, Co.
+A particularly fine example of a stave-built yew bucket (and fragments of a lathe-turned willow bowl) was recovered from the Early Historic crannóg at Ballinderry, Co.
 Westmeath (Edwards, 1990).
+The more recent excavation of a crannóg at Drumclay, Co.
+Fermanagh revealed a considerable assemblage of wooden remains.
+Successive phases of house construction dating from the 8th/9th century through to the 17th century were uncovered.
+The artefacts recovered included a fine wooden bowl with a cross carved in its base, wooden vessels with interlace decoration, parts of at least two log boats and a wooden oar (Bermingham & Moore 2015).
+Notably, a Viking warship, Skuldelev 2, excavated in Roskilde, Denmark was analysed using dendrochronological dating revealing that it had been built in Dublin ca. 1042 AD from Irish timber (Brink & Price, 2008).